Setting financial marketing budgets, Don’t gamble, go inbound

-It’s that time of year again, when you are setting financial marketing budgets for 2016 and you, the Head of Marketing are looking at how to best divide the budget between internal and external resources.
+It’s that time of year again, when you are setting financial marketing budgets and you, the Head of Marketing are looking at how to best divide the budget between internal and external resources.
 Wanting to ensure that this year you please the Head of Finance by increasing the return on last year’s investment… or are you?

 Marketing has always been experimental, you tend to stick to tried and trusted methods even if the yield isn’t great but you are open to try one or two new opportunities if they seem viable.
 But, you have heard about this inbound marketing thing though, right?